davidhodge931/ggblanket/README.md

 ![](man/figures/README-unnamed-chunk-7-1.png)<!-- -->

-6. For numeric or dates, changes default limits to the min/max of x and y breaks with zero expanding
+6. For numeric or date variables, {ggblanket} defaults limits to the min/max of x and y breaks and zero expanding.

 This often looks visually very nice.
 However, it is simple to adjust to the {ggplot2} default by applying `*_limits = c(NA, NA)` or